caspervanengelenburg/OptimalTextures/blog.md

 The second technique is to synthesize images starting from a small resolution (256 pixels) and progressively upscaling during optimization to the desired size.
 Once again, this reduces the size of the feature tensors (this time along the spatial axes) which improves speed.
 Another benefit is that longer-range relations in the example image are captured as the receptive field of VGG-19's convolutions is larger for the smaller starting images.

+COMMENT CASPER: I am not entirely sure if smaller input images yield, if using the same networks, an increased receptive fields.
+I mean the argument makes sense, but strictly speaking the receptive field of a network is defined upon the amount of neurons the output is "connected" with.
+I might see this the wrong way; let me know.

 ### Extensions
 The paper further shows how the basic algorithm can be used for multiple tasks similar to texture synthesis: style transfer, color transfer, texture mixing, and mask-guided synthesis.

+COMMENT CASPER: it might be a good thing to specify in the next sections, in math, how the extensions alter the way the "updated" layers are computed.
+It simply makes the reader understand better what must be done specifically.
+You might as well consider to give examples (images) - to make the reader understand what the extension is in the first place.
+Especially in the case of mask-guided synthesis this would be beneficial.

 #### Style transfer
 To achieve style transfer, a content image's features are added into the mix.
 The features of the deepest three layers of the output image are interpolated toward the features of the content image.
 Notably, the content image's features must be centered around the mean of the style image's features to ensure the two are not tugging the output image back and forth between distant parts of feature space.

 #### Color transfer
 The naive approach to color transfer would be to directly apply the optimal transport algorithm to the images themselves rather to their features.
 However, the paper introduces an extension of this which preserves the colors of the content image a little better.
 The basis for this technique is luminance transfer, which takes the hue and saturation channels of the content image (in HSL space) and substitutes them into the output of the optimal transport style transfer.
 The drawback of luminance transfer is that the finer colored details in the style are no longer present, instead directly taking the color of the underlying content.
 To remedy this, a few final iterations of the optimal transport algorithm are applied with the luminance transfered output as target.
 This gives a happy medium between the content focused color transfer of the luminance approach and the style focused color transfer of the naive optimal transfer approach.

+COMMENT CASPER: "... are no longer present, - but - instead ... "

 #### Texture mixing
 Another task which the paper applies the new algorithm to is texture mixing.
 Here, two styles should be blended into a texture which retains aspects of both.
 To achieve this, the target feature tensors are edited to have aspects of both styles.
 First the optimal transport mapping from the first style to the second and from the second style to the first is calculated.
 This is as simple as matching the histogram of each style with the histogram of the other as target.
 This gives 4 feature tensors that are combined to form the new target.